Sazid60/Advance-CRUD-With-Express-Mongoose-Typescript/Readme.md

 };
 ```

-- we can use this validator in seperate file to make out code more organized
+- we can use this validator in separate file to make out code more organized

 ```ts
 // student.validation.ts